Information Protection and Providing Access to Restricted Information Procedure (Privacy Procedure)

 4. Fundraising using Personal Information

 Upon graduation, the Registrar transfers limited amounts of graduates’ personal information to University Advancement for the purpose of building a relationship with alumni, which includes fundraising.
-University Advancement also collects, uses and retains personal information about prospective donors, current donors, former employees, and friends of the University for purposes consistent with advancing Ryerson’s educational mission.
+University Advancement also collects, uses and retains personal information about prospective donors, current donors, former employees, and friends of the University for purposes consistent with advancing the University's educational mission.
 University Advancement is responsible for ensuring that uses of personal information for fundraising are in accordance with relevant legislation.
-University Advancement will provide the abovementioned groups with notice of their right to request that their information cease to be used for fundraising purposes when they are first contacted and periodically thereafter.
+University Advancement will provide the above mentioned groups with notice of their right to request that their information cease to be used for fundraising purposes when they are first contacted and periodically thereafter.

-When University Advancement uses a third-party service provider, such as an affinity partner or bonded mailing house, the University will enter in to a written agreement that includes a privacy protection schedule (available from General Counsel) which covers the limited use, disclosure and retention requirements and ensures the complete destruction of personal information.
+When University Advancement uses a third-party service provider, such as an affinity partner or bonded mailing house, the University will enter into a written agreement that includes a privacy protection schedule (available from General Counsel) which covers the limited use, disclosure and retention requirements and ensures the complete destruction of personal information.

 Direct questions about use of personal information by University Advancement to the Executive Director, Alumni Relations who will consult with the I&P Officer.